CoRe Cancer Treatment Files

 CoRe Cancer Treatment Systemic Files

-All claims that have at least one International Classification of Disease (ICD) diagnosis or procedure code, or Current Procedural Terminology (CPT)/ Healthcare Common Procedure Coding System (HCPCS) code associated with radiation therapy were identified.
+All identified BASE utilization records (claims and encounters, separately) that have at least one International Classification of Disease (ICD) diagnosis or procedure code, or Current Procedural Terminology (CPT)/ Healthcare Common Procedure Coding System (HCPCS) code associated with radiation therapy were identified.
 The complete list of codes used to identify radiation therapy is available below.

-All claims were included that have at least one International Classification of Disease (ICD) diagnosis or procedure code, or Current Procedural Terminology (CPT)/ Healthcare Common Procedure Coding System (HCPCS) code associated with surgery.
+All identified BASE utilization records (claims and encounters, separately) were included that have at least one International Classification of Disease (ICD) diagnosis or procedure code, or Current Procedural Terminology (CPT)/ Healthcare Common Procedure Coding System (HCPCS) code associated with surgery.

-This file includes further summarized information from the CoRe Cancer Systemic and Radiation files.
-The file includes indicator variables to summarize the receipt of each treatment type during pre-specified time periods (e.g., during the 1st year, 2nd year, or more than 2 years after diagnosis) and months from diagnosis to treatment if received during a “more than” time window.
+These files, created separately for persons include in the ABFFS and MA cohorts, include further summarized information from the CoRe Cancer Systemic and Radiation files.
+The files include indicator variables to summarize the receipt of each treatment type during pre-specified time periods (e.g., during the 1st year, 2nd year, or more than 2 years after diagnosis) and months from diagnosis to treatment if received during a “more than” time window, among persons included in the ABFFS or MA cohorts, respectively.
 Dates of treatment are not included in the file.
 These are the same variables that are available in the SEER-Medicare SEER-Stat Specialized databases.
-For more information see the Condensed Resource (CoRe) data dictionary (XLSX, 66 KB)
+For more information see the Condensed Resource (CoRe) data dictionary (XLSX, 67 KB)